NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 other tools.
 The first of these is the the THEIA software library, which is used to generate initial camera position estimates in a local coordinate space.
 You can learn more about THEIA at http://www.theia-sfm.org/index.html.
-The second tool is ASP’s own ``bundle_adjust`` tool.
+The second tool is ASP's own ``bundle_adjust`` tool.
 The second step improves the solution to account for lens distortion and transforms the solution from local to global coordinates by making use of additional input data.